Skip to Content

 Massage has a direct effect on body tissues and should be used with care in patients with cancer.
 Studies show that massage therapy may be safe in patients with cancer.
 However, when massage is used in cancer patients, the following precautions should be taken:

 (For more information on massage, see Exercise 2 in the following section.)

-Acupuncture is an integrative intervention that applies needles, heat, pressure, and other treatments to one or more places on the skin called acupuncture points.
-Acupuncture may be used to manage pain, including cancer-related pain.
+Acupuncture is an integrative therapy that applies needles, heat, pressure, and other treatments to one or more places on the skin called acupuncture points.
+Acupuncture may be used to manage pain, including pain related to cancer.
 See the PDQ summary on Acupuncture for more information.

-Music interventions may help relieve pain and decrease anxiety in some patients.
-Music has been used to relieve pain caused by the cancer and by procedures and treatments.
+Music has been used to relieve pain and anxiety caused by cancer and cancer treatments.
 Studies have reported that music may work on areas of the brain that increase pleasant feelings and decrease unpleasant responses.
-Favorite music from the patient's own collection has been shown to help the most.
-Music that begins before a procedure is more effective than music that begins during or after a procedure.
+Your favorite music may help you the most.
+Music is more helpful if you begin listening before a procedure than it is during or after a procedure.
 Music may be used along with pain medicine.

-There are two main types of music intervention, music therapy and music medicine:
+There are two main types of music treatments—music therapy and music medicine:

 The use of music for pain related to cancer is still being studied.